-Our colleagues Katsyaryna Andreyeva and Darya Chultsova have been behind bars for 116 days.
+Our colleagues Katsyaryna Andreyeva and Darya Chultsova have been behind bars since mid November.

 Don’t forget to enclose an empty envelope so that the girls could respond to your letter.
 Thank you for your unindifference!